Fact-checked by the Snapmessages editorial team

 Which Messaging Apps Offer the Strongest Protection Against Monitoring?

-The messaging app you use is one of the single biggest factors in determining whether your messages are being monitored by third parties at the network or server level.
+Your choice of messaging app is one of the single biggest factors in determining whether your messages are vulnerable to third-party interception at the network or server level.
 Apps differ dramatically in their encryption architecture, data retention policies, and cooperation with government surveillance requests.

 End-to-End Encrypted Apps

-WhatsApp also uses the Signal Protocol for end-to-end encryption of message contents, but it collects substantially more metadata — including who you message, how often, and from where — which it shares with parent company Meta.
-This metadata can be used to build detailed behavioral profiles even when message content remains encrypted.
+WhatsApp also uses the Signal Protocol for end-to-end encryption of message contents, but it collects substantially more metadata, including who you message, how often, and from where, which it shares with parent company Meta.
+That metadata can be used to build detailed behavioral profiles even when message content remains encrypted.
+It is a real trade-off that most WhatsApp users do not realize they are making.

 Apps with Weaker Privacy Protections

-For a comprehensive comparison of your options, our detailed guide to the best encrypted messaging apps for privacy ranks the top platforms by encryption strength, metadata collection, and government data request compliance rates.
+For a side-by-side comparison of your options, our detailed guide to the best encrypted messaging apps for privacy ranks the top platforms by encryption strength, metadata collection, and government data request compliance rates.

 | App | Encryption Type | Metadata Collected | Monitoring Risk Level |